ScribbleDribble/Distributed_Vigenere_Cracker/README.md

 # Distributed Vigenere Crack

 This project utilizes a cluster of machines to crack the vigenere cipher.
-This approach yields around a 50% reduction on cracking time with two servers and one client.
+The approach yields around a 50% reduction on cracking time with two servers and one client.

 ## Dependencies
 1. Virtualenv